 Back in the days, the internet was just a facility that was used mainly for sharing and linking research materials.
 These days, this technology has become versatile with applications in marketing, medical and health science, blogs, and entertainment, among other fields.
-With the rise in the use of the internet, the number of web pages being made witnessed an increase.
+With the rise in the use of the internet, the number of web pages being made witnessed an increase which means more people leaning towards a web development career.

 Whether you are a front-end developer or a backend developer, your skills will continue to be in high demand considering the number of websites that website development services continue to create.